eduponte/node-testing-with-frisby/README.md

 # node-testing-with-frisby

-This repo demonstrates some [frisby.js](http://frisbyjs.com/) usage to test a REST api on a node.js server.
+This repo demonstrates some [frisby.js](http://frisbyjs.com/) usage to test a REST api on a node.js (with express.js) server.

 Among them, there are some examples of frisby matchers, request chaining and unauthorized access.